-In excess of 75%* of all UK retailers are needlessly missing out on sales and paying additional costs because they don’t use the most basic of sales information tools: customer traffic or to put it another way opportunity.
-Yes they have POS data, but that is what went (past tense) through the till, not what could have.
+Some retailers are needlessly missing out on sales and paying additional costs because they don’t use the most basic of sales information tools: customer traffic or to put it another way opportunity.
+Yes, they have POS data, but that is what went (past tense) through the cash register, not what they could have.

 It’s no secret that many retailers are struggling to keep their heads above water.

-The margins between costs and revenue has been shrinking for some time, compound this with an unstable Euro and an ever cautious market place.
+The margins between costs and revenue have been shrinking for some time.

-If you are a retailer having to keep tight rein on costs then counting people might not sound like a first priority.
+If you are a retailer having to keep a tight rein on costs, then counting people might not sound like a first priority.

 1. The proportion of customers that buy “Conversion over Opportunity”.